 FOR IMMEDIATE RELEASE

 The original intention of the monies raised from the barbecue was to pay a debt and today Mallard Creek Presbyterian makes contributions to local and world missions and supplements the church’s building fund.
-In 2014, our mission team visited Camp Grier in Old Fort, North Carolina.
+In 2014 and again in 2015, our mission team visited Camp Grier in Old Fort, North Carolina.

-One week of hard work, fun, and fellowship starts on Thursday, October 16th at 6:00am.
-On the 16th and 17th the pork barbecue will be cooked, chopped, seasoned, cooled, and packaged.
-On Saturday, October 18th starting at 8:00am, the Cole Slaw ingredients will be shredded, combined, seasoned, packaged into 55 gallon barrels, and cooled.
-At 2:00am on October 20th and 5:00am on the 21st, the chicken, pork, and beef, along with the rice and vegetables are prepared for the Brunswick stew.
-The big day, the ‘granddaddy’ of all barbecues is Thursday, October 23rd, with serving starting at 10:00am.
+One week of hard work, fun, and fellowship starts on Thursday, October 15th at 6:00am.
+On the 15th and 16th the pork barbecue will be cooked, chopped, seasoned, cooled, and packaged.
+On Saturday, October 17th starting at 8:00am, the Cole Slaw ingredients will be shredded, combined, seasoned, packaged into 55 gallon barrels, and cooled.
+At 2:00am on October 19th and 5:00am on the 20th, the chicken, pork, and beef, along with the rice and vegetables are prepared for the Brunswick stew.
+The big day, the ‘granddaddy’ of all barbecues is Thursday, October 22nd, with serving starting at 10:00am.

 Church Media Contacts:

 Sandra thomas 704-774-5105 (work), email@example.com